-All staff should be aware that children can abuse other children (often referred to as child on child abuse).
+All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).

 Bullying (including cyberbullying);

 Definition - Bullying is "Behaviour by an individual or a group, ongoing and repeated over time that intentionally hurts another individual either physically or emotionally".